-The Amyuni is not automatically installed on your machine when you do a Thin Client installation.
-But you can install it from the Online Filing installation CD and use it free of charge.
-If you no longer have the installation CD, please contact us.
+The Amyuni is not automatically installed on your machine when you do a Thin Client installation, please contact us.

 You can use PatXML, a software tool which allows you to use Microsoft Word to create EP and PCT patent applications in XML (eXtensible Markup Language) format (technical documents only).